-The Victorian charm of the Boardwalk Plaza Hotel and their beachfront accommodations make it one of the best options for lodging while in the area.
+The Victorian charm of the Boardwalk Plaza Hotel and its beachfront accommodations make it one of the best options for lodging while in the area.

 The lobby is full of reproduction furniture, antiques, and friendly talking birds.
-Their onsite restaurant offers tasty food and drink so you do not even have to leave the grounds other than to enjoy dipping your toes in the water.
+Their onsite restaurant offers tasty food and drink, so you do not even have to leave the grounds other than to enjoy dipping your toes in the water.

 The rooms are charming, graced with pastel colors, warm furnishings, and often balconies overlooking the beach.
 Take a dip in their heated indoor and outdoor pools or enjoy the classic rocking chairs overlooking the beach.